 Hundred years past the primal catastrophe we are looking into the future of war in the form of the two-years research- and site specific project Quo vadis bellum?.
 At public forums the artists, supported by experts of the social movements as well as journalists, are going to discuss and analyse the current world affairs, their causes and perspectives.
 During the whole phase of research in 2016 these discussions will be accessible and can be complemented by everyone on the project’s homepage.

 How will the economic and political powers look like in the distant future?
 And to what kind of armed conflicts could they lead us?
 And finally: What options for action will result from those future scenarios for us today?

-Taking place on 30th of October 2016 at the Saarländischen Staatstheater-Alte Feuerwache
+The next forum is taking place on 30th of October 2016 at Saarländisches Staatstheater

-Supported by Fonds Doppelpass der Kulturstiftung des Bundes
+Supported by Fonds Doppelpass of the Kulturstiftung des Bundes

-The war which seems to be the war of the others is coming home and turns the comfort zone into the home front.
+The war which seems to be the war of the others is coming home and turns the comfort zone into the domestic front.

-an installation by MS Schrittmacher about the emigration and escape of German expressive dancers.
+A research installation by MS Schrittmacher about the emigration and the escape of German “Ausdruckstanz” dancers.